Chart Color Schemes

 Normanhurst has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-Two projects identified by AreaSearch are likely to impact this area.
-Key projects include Hornsby Park, Thornleigh Quarter, Thornleigh Marketplace Redevelopment, and The Sanctuary Thornleigh.
-Below is a list detailing those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+Two projects were identified by AreaSearch as potentially impacting this region.
+Major initiatives include Hornsby Park, Thornleigh Quarter, Thornleigh Marketplace Redevelopment, and The Sanctuary Thornleigh.
+Details about these projects are provided below for relevance.

 Professional plan users can use the search below to filter and access additional projects.